The Supreme Guide to World Time Zones

 Antarctica contemplates the South Pole, which, due to positioning in the Southern Hemisphere, touches all longitudes and time zones.
-The time zones in Antarctica are mostly defined by the social and international factors.
-The settlements and scientific stations establish time order as each station represent certain country.
+The time zones in Antarctica are mostly defined by social and international factors.
+The settlements and scientific stations establish time order as each station represents a certain country.

 Asia Time Zones

 In comparison to Antarctica and even Europe, Asia has much more population and territory.
 It makes the issue of time zones in Asia even more crucial.
 China, India, and Russia have one of the most extensive indicators of population and territory.
 The Asian countries provide compelling cases of using UTC, having the offset in minutes, and not in hours as the general practice contemplates.
 Despite all the peculiarities, the time zones of Asia are defined by the political and administrative needs of the states.

 Skewing Time Zones

 One of the explanations for the skewing time zones is that the countries cross the time zones.
 For example, the border between India and Nepal provides a 15 minutes difference, as India has UTC+5.5, while Nepal, being located a bit further to the East, follows UTC+5.75.
 The explanation is simple as the countries span across the +5/+6 line.
 Burma, Afghanistan, and Iraq experience similar issues having the UTC+6,5, UTC+4,5, UTC 3,5, respectively.
 Many may question their approach.
 Nonetheless, it works well for them.